kyma-project/kyma/docs/event-bus/03-04-knative-eventing-mesh.md

 ## Channel implementations

-By default, Kyma comes with [NatssChannel](https://github.com/knative/eventing-contrib/tree/master/natss/config), however, Knative eventing allows you to change the default channel implementation or even implement multiple channels simultaneously.
+By default, Kyma comes with [NatssChannel](https://github.com/knative/eventing-contrib/tree/master/natss/config), however, Knative eventing allows you to change the default channel implementation or even use multiple channels simultaneously.
-You can [override](root/kyma/#configuration-helm-overrides-for-kyma-installation) the default channel implementation during installation like this:
+You can [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation) the default channel implementation during installation like this:

 ```bash
 $ cat << EOF | kubectl apply -f -